hanvdao/monoworld/README.md

 ## Summary

-The project asks: **how much does a good geometric prior buy you in the optimization of an explicit differentiable scene representation?** It answers this by building a single-image 3D scene reconstruction system that uses monocular depth estimation to produce a structured initialization for differentiable 3D Gaussian Splatting optimization.
+The project asks **how much does a good geometric prior buy you in the optimization of an explicit differentiable scene representation?** I attempt to this by building a single-image 3D scene reconstruction system that uses monocular depth estimation to produce a structured initialization for differentiable 3D Gaussian Splatting optimization.
 The system unprojects a single RGB photograph through a pinhole model using depth predictions, then converts the resulting colored points into a standard 3DGS `.ply` with depth-proportional scales (so each Gaussian projects to a consistent screen-space footprint regardless of its depth) and spherical-harmonic DC color coefficients.
 This scene then feeds a differentiable rasterizer, which runs Adam optimization over positions, log-scales, unit quaternions, opacity logits, and SH coefficients against a photometric loss.
 The system is implemented as a two-stage pipeline — a pretrained-model-driven initialization front-end, and a custom optimization loop with full systems instrumentation (per-iteration gradient norms, Gaussian counts, wall-clock timing) — so the contribution of the geometric prior can be isolated and measured quantitatively.
 The experimental comparison is initialized-depth-3DGS vs. [standard random-point-init 3DGS (Kerbl et al. 2023)](https://arxiv.org/abs/2308.04079) on 5 scenes.

 ## Inputs and Outputs